 Earlier many employers were skeptical about the performance of employees if they work from remote locations

-However, after the global pandemic, many employers are seeing remote work as a great way for their business to operate.
+However, after the global pandemic, many employers are seeing remote work as a great way for their businesses to operate.
 Also, employers are focusing on various advantages that they get by employing distributed teams such as cost savings, improved employee retention rates, access to the global workforce, etc.

 While remote working is the next big thing among businesses all over the globe, it isn’t surprising that some employers are going to stick with the old ways.